arzucaner/travel-brew/README.md

 ### 🗝️ Key Features:

-* Find cafes, gas stations and reastaurants: Easily locate the cafes, gas stations and reastaurants in the city you're traveling to.
+* Find cafes, gas stations and restaurants: Easily locate the cafes, gas stations and restaurants in the city you're travelling to.
 * Filtering Options: Filter options based on your preferences (coffee, sandwich, seating area, restroom, gas stations etc.).
-* User Reviews: Access reliable recommendations by browsing through reviews from fellow travelers and locals.
+* User Reviews: Access reliable recommendations by browsing through reviews from fellow travellers and locals.
 * Map Integration: View cafes on the map and quickly find the ones nearest to you.